Fro5tyDog/location-based-specifier/README.md

 # Location-Based-Specifier

-This is a web application allows you to specify the location of your location-based AR models for the application, [LTA Web Solutions](https://github.com/Fro5tyDog/ConfigWebAR)
+This is a web application that allows you to specify the location of your location-based AR models for the application, [LTA Web Solutions](https://github.com/Fro5tyDog/ConfigWebAR)

 Do check out the official [documentation](https://docs.google.com/document/d/19cwEUnHil9duK8Ft2e--_a93_jggtFodaKbC-ouOoWY/edit?usp=sharing) for LTA Web Solutions